 Our Trustees & Staff

 In 2019, the Library embarked upon another expansion project on the east side that would meet the community need for more meeting and tutoring/study areas.
 The architectural firm selected was Hafer Design Associates and the construction firm was ARC Construction firm.
-This project was completed and a small celebration was held for its completion on April 11, 2021.
+This project was completed in October 2020 and a small celebration was held for its completion on April 11, 2021, held later due to the COVID-19 pandemic crisis.
 This is the version of the library that is still in use today.

 Board of Trustees